iqtree/iqtree.github.io/doc/Substitution-Models.md

 * `+F`: empirical codon frequencies counted from the data.
 * `+FQ`: equal codon frequencies.
 * `+F1X4`: unequal nucleotide frequencies but equal nt frequencies over three codon positions.
-* `+F3X4`: unequal nucleotide frequencies but unequal nt frequencies over three codon positions.
+* `+F3X4`: unequal nucleotide frequencies and unequal nt frequencies over three codon positions.

 If not specified, the default codon frequency will be `+F3X4` for `MG`-type models, `+F` for `GY`-type models and given by the model for empirical codon models.